The McKameys

-The McKameys are a professional Southern gospel group based in Clinton, Tennessee.
-Current members are Ruben and Peg Bean, Sheryl Farris, Connie Fortner, Roger Fortner, and Eli Fortner.
+The McKameys were a Southern gospel group based in Clinton, Tennessee.
+On November 23, 2019, the McKameys played their last concert in Knoxville, Tennessee.
+The final member lineup was Ruben and Peg Bean, Sheryl Farris, Connie Fortner, Roger Fortner, and Eli Fortner.

-On November 23, 2019 the McKameys played their last concert in Knoxville, Tennessee.

-On average, the McKameys play approximately 150 bookings annually throughout the United States and Canada.
-With 16 No. 1 singles, the group was honored by Horizon Records in 1999 for having the most No. 1 hits in the history of Southern Gospel music.
-The McKameys also hold the record for having the most No. 1 songs on Singing News magazine's charts.
+On average, the McKameys played approximately 150 bookings annually throughout the United States and Canada.
+With 16 No. 1 singles, the group was honored by Horizon Records in 1999 for having the most No. 1 hits in the history of Southern Gospel music at that time.